CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 ## Introduction

 This project is a CUDA Path Tracer developed on top of the base code provided by the University of Pennsylvania, CIS 565: GPU Programming and Architecture.
-Features implemented include: Parallelized Naive Lighting Integrator and Full Lighting Integrator with MIS, Arbitrary .glTF mesh support with materials and textures (albedo and normals), and multiple material types (Diffuse, Specular, Microfacet, etc.)
+Features implemented include:
+* Parallelized Naive Lighting Integrator
+* Full Lighting Integrator with MIS
+* Arbitrary .glTF mesh support with materials and textures (albedo and normals)
+* BSDFs (Diffuse, Specular, Microfacet, etc.)